pythonprofilers/memory_profiler/README.rst

       between runs.

     * Q: Does it work under windows ?
-    * A: Yes, but you will need the
+    * A: Yes, thanks to the
       `psutil <http://pypi.python.org/pypi/psutil>`_ module.